-As part of the University's commitment to degrees that effectively prepare students for a full range of challenges, UCW Bachelor of Arts and Bachelor of Commerce degrees require students to take courses from five fields of knowledge.
+As part of the University's commitment to degrees that effectively prepare students for a full range of challenges, UCW's Bachelor of Arts in Business Communication and Bachelor of Commerce degrees require students to take courses from six (6) dimensions of knowledge and research.
 These include the humanities, science, social sciences, business and communications.
-In addition, students in each full degree program must complete a required set of courses in quantitative analysis and research skills.
+Work-integrated learning options are built into the program to help students to become career ready.